Attention! Hooper has a new referral process and form for providers. More information below.

 His name was David P. Hooper.
 He was an eccentric, intelligent young man; a talented track star, aspiring politician and an alcoholic.
 He was also the last person to die of alcoholism in the Portland city jail.
 In 1971, Oregon made the momentous shift to define alcoholism as a disease, not a crime.
 That act also shifted the focus away from the legal system to the social service system to search for a better way to handle public drug and alcohol abuse.
 Central City Concern has been a vital part of the process from the beginning and the Hooper Detoxification Stabilization Center still bears David’s name.

 Yearly, nearly 2,000 people begin their recovery at Hooper Detoxification Stabilization Center.
-Click here for video comments from alumni of Hooper.
+Hear from Hooper Detox alumni about how their lives have changed: